Content Marketing With WordPress – Buying Ready-Made Content

 (Repurposing content helps you tread further online!
 Source: Pixabay)

 Here are just some repurposing strategies you can experiment with:

-- Create infographics from your blog posts and articles and publish these on Pinterest.
+- Create infographics from your existing blog posts and articles and post these to Pinterest.

-- Rewrite/Create excerpts or summaries from your blog posts and articles and post these to Facebook, LinkedIn, StumbleUpon, etc.
+- Rewrite/Create excerpts or summaries from your blog posts and articles and publish these on Facebook, LinkedIn, StumbleUpon, etc.